-- at the parent company's and subsidiaries' level: - a) with regards to qualitative information included in the sustainability report, we carried out interviews and gathered supporting documentation in order to verify its consistency with the available evidence; - b) with regards to quantitative information, we carried out both analytical procedures and limited verifications in order to ensure, on a sample basis, the correct aggregation of data; - for the following companies, divisions and sites, Fontaneto d'Agogna (Novara) site and production plant for Caleffi S.p.A., Gozzano (Novara) site and production plant for Cristina S.r.l., Invorio (Novara) site and production plant for PRESSCO S.p.A., Sacile (Pordenone) site and production plant for R.D.Z.
-S.p.A, which we selected based on their activities, their contribution to the performance indicators at the consolidated level and their location, we carried out site visits or remote meetings, during which we have met the management and have gathered supporting documentation on a sample basis with reference to the correct application of procedures and calculation methods used for the indicators.
+- at the parent company's and subsidiaries' level: - a) with regards to qualitative information included in the sustainability report, we carried out interviews and gathered supporting documentation in order to verify its consistency with the available evidence; - b) with regards to quantitative information, we carried out both analytical procedures and limited verifications in order to ensure, on a sample basis, the correct aggregation of data. - for the following companies, Caleffi S.p.A., Cristina S.r.l., Pressco S.p.A. and R.D.Z.
+S.p.A., which we selected based on their activities, their contribution to the performance indicators at the consolidated level and their location, we carried out site visits or remote meetings, during which we have met the management and have gathered supporting documentation on a sample basis with reference to the correct application of procedures and calculation methods used for the indicators.